Home

 Current availability:

-Southampton-based outfit The Lens fragmented in 1981 (re-recordings of their material have been released recently), and three of its members formed a new, more blatantly 'progressive' band, IQ.
-Before long they replaced their drummer, and early Lens member Peter Nicholls joined on vocals; the 'classic' lineup was complete, and engaged themselves in a heavy gigging schedule, just in time to become one of the leading lights in the early-'80s UK prog scene.
-Their album-length demo, Seven Stories Into Eight (****) was released in late '82, and sold a largish but unknown number of copies, eventually being 'retired' two years later.
-In 1998, the current lineup re-recorded the whole tape, releasing it along with a remastered version of the original as Seven Stories Into '98 (****), highly recommended for anyone interested in the band's history.
+Southampton-based outfit The Lens fragmented in 1981 (re-recordings of their material have been released), three of its members forming a new, more blatantly 'progressive' band, IQ.
+Before long they replaced their drummer and early Lens member Peter Nicholls joined on vocals; the 'classic' lineup was complete, engaging themselves in a heavy gigging schedule, just in time to become one of the leading lights in the early-'80s UK prog scene.
+Their album-length demo, Seven Stories Into Eight (****) was released in late '82 and sold a largish but unknown number of copies, eventually being 'retired' two years later.
+In 1998, the then-current lineup re-recorded the whole tape, releasing it along with a remastered version of the original as Seven Stories Into '98 (****), highly recommended for anyone interested in the band's history.

-Soon after the tape's release, keyboard player Martin Orford bought his Mellotron M400 (flutes/choirs/strings), and applied it vigorously to the new material they were writing.
-Later in '83 they released their first 'proper' album, Tales From the Lush Attic, which really has to be hailed as something of a Mellotron Classic; of the album's five tracks, the only two not to feature it are the disturbing Through The Corridors (Oh Shit Me), and the piano solo My Baby Treats Me Right 'Cos I'm A Hard-Lovin' Man All Night Long (!), an early showing of IQ's, er, 'odd' sense of humour.
-Tales opens with The Last Human Gateway's major-key melody on the 'Tron flutes, with Pete's somewhat tortured vocals entering the fray.
+Soon after the tape's release, keyboard player Martin Orford bought his Mellotron M400 from Adrian Wagner and applied it vigorously to the new material they were writing.
+Later in '83 they released their first 'proper' album, Tales From the Lush Attic, something of a Mellotron Classic; of the album's five tracks, the only two not to feature it are the disturbing Through The Corridors (Oh Shit Me) and the piano solo My Baby Treats Me Right 'Cos I'm A Hard-Lovin' Man All Night Long (!), an early showing of IQ's, er, 'odd' sense of humour.
+Tales opens with The Last Human Gateway's major-key melody on the Mellotron flutes, before Pete's somewhat tortured vocals enter the fray.
 His oblique and entirely original lyrics are one of the band's constant reference points; he admits himself that he "Doesn't really know what they're about".
-It quickly became apparent that Martin's favourite 'Tron sound was the 8-choir; he once described the strings as sounding like "Someone sawing wood", which makes me wonder if they were the classic 3 violins or the grungier sounding string section which does, indeed, sound a lot like someone sawing wood.
+It quickly became apparent that Martin's favourite Mellotron sound was the 8-choir; he once described the strings as sounding like "Someone sawing wood", which makes me wonder if they were the classic three violins, or the grungier sounding string section which does, indeed, sound a lot like someone sawing wood.

 Awake And Nervous is an absolute classic of so-called 'neo-prog', the (usually deservedly) much-maligned genre that the scene initiated, featuring simpler arrangements than 'classic' prog, with more emphasis on the vocals.
-Martin uses the 'Tron strings here to great effect, along with his Italian Logan string synth.
-The album's closer is the dark The Enemy Smacks, about heroin addiction, featuring more of those flutes in the creepy middle section and triumphal choir finishing the album off nicely.
+Martin uses the Mellotron strings (no, they're the standard three violins!) here to great effect, along with his Italian Logan string synth.
+The album's closer is the dark The Enemy Smacks, the lyrics dealing with heroin addiction, featuring more of those flutes in the creepy middle section and triumphal choir finishing the album off nicely.
 The album isn't to all prog fans' taste, but IQ sounded far nearer to their '70s influences than many of their contemporaries, with a far better grasp of dynamics and chord structures.

-Two relevant singles were recorded the following year; Barbell Is In was the band's cod-reggae number, originally on Seven Stories, but Martin still managed to get a quick burst of 'Tron choir in, although this may only be on the '12" Lizard Mix'.
-The other was a track called Hollow Afternoon, again featuring 'Tron choir, that was only available as a one-sided 7" at their 1984 New Year's Eve bash at the London Marquee, given to everyone who walked through the door.
-These are both now available on the 1999 'odds'n'sods' compilation, The Lost Attic, as is their BBC Radio 1 Friday Rock Show Session, also with extra added 'Tron.
+Two singles were recorded the following year; Barbell Is In was the band's cod-reggae number, originally recorded for Seven Stories, but Martin still managed to get a quick burst of Mellotron choir in, although this may only be on the '12" Lizard Mix'.
+It's backed with the first outing for a much-anthologised track, Dans Le Parc Du Chateau Noir, with more of those choirs.
+The other was a track called Hollow Afternoon, only available as a one-sided 7" at their 1984 New Year's Eve bash at the London Marquee, given to everyone who walked through the door; although most of what we're hearing is string synth, those Mellotron choirs crop up towards the end.
+These are both now available on the 1999 'odds'n'sods' compilation, The Lost Attic, as is their BBC Radio 1 Friday Rock Show Session, also with extra added Mellotron.

 Pete shocked their growing fanbase by quitting soon after The Wake's release, being replaced by the technically superior but otherwise inferior Paul Menel.
 The band wasted no time in recording him, by releasing what sounds like a set of rehearsal tapes from late '85 as Nine in a Pond is Here, a double LP in a deliberately bootleg-style sleeve, complete with 'TAKRL' lettering.
-There's four 'Tron tracks on the album, including a side-long The Last Human Gateway and reprises of two other album tracks and another song from Seven Stories, Fascination.
-Their classic Glenn Miller Medley finally makes it to tape, but side four is plain bizarre; a set of weird experimental pieces mixed with the band's by now infamous humour, the only listenable (frankly) tracks are Lost Horizon and Sno It Pe Crep (that's 'Perceptions' backwards, fact fans), which is, er, a piece of music played backwards, although I know of nothing they've recorded called Perceptions.
+There's four Mellotron tracks on the album, including a side-long The Last Human Gateway, reprises of two other album tracks and another song from Seven Stories, Fascination.
+Their classic Glenn Miller Medley finally makes it to tape, but side four is plain bizarre; a set of weird experimental pieces mixed with the band's by now legendary humour, the only listenable (frankly) tracks being Lost Horizon and Sno It Pe Crep (Perceptions backwards, fact fans), which is, er, a piece of music played backwards, although I know of nothing they've recorded of that title.
 Any ideas?
 The first three sides of Nine in a Pond crept out on CD on a French bootleg, eventually officially released by the band, although side four remains unaccountably missing in action.
 Funny, that...

-IQ's show at London's Camden Palace earlier that year, before Pete's departure, had been filmed, and the soundtrack slipped out without the band's consent as Living Proof in '86.
+IQ's show at London's Camden Palace earlier that year, before Pete's departure, had been filmed, the soundtrack slipping out without the band's consent as Living Proof in '86.
 It's a very honest representation of the band's sound at the time, but the poor recording quality (at least on the vinyl original) lets it down badly.
-Martin can be heard 'Tronning away on five of the nine tracks, with no extra 'Tron added to previously 'Tronless tracks.
+Martin can be heard Mellotronning away on five of the nine tracks, no extra Mellotron added to previously Mellotronless tracks.
 There are two non-album tracks here, so the album's worth it for the fan, but not for the casual buyer.
 Despite their original reservations, the band reissued it on CD on their own Giant Electric Pea label in the '90s after a swift remix.

-Menel's second album, the even more 'commercial' Are You Sitting Comfortably? (***) had no 'Tron whatsoever, although the 'epic' count was raised by one.
-Menel and long-term bassist Tim Esau left soon after, to immediately disappear into obscurity.
-An acquaintance of mine met Paul Menel some years later, who angrily claimed that he'd "Tried to drag IQ into the future; they tried to drag me into the past"; I think we all know who got the last laugh, eh?
+Menel's second album, the even slicker Are You Sitting Comfortably? (***) had no Mellotron whatsoever, although the 'epic' count was raised by one.
+Menel and long-term bassist Tim Esau left soon after, to immediately disappear into obscurity (until Tim rejoined, years later).
+An acquaintance of mine met Paul Menel some years later, who angrily claimed that he'd, "Tried to drag IQ into the future; they tried to drag me into the past"; I think we all know who got the last laugh, eh?
 I'd personally given up on the band by this point, so I missed their great 'comeback' gig at the (new) Marquee with Martin on vocals.
 Pete came out for the encore to scenes of hysteria unrivalled since, oh, the most recent gathering of hormonal teenage girls at the time; Bros or somesuch, I'd imagine (about whom it has been said, "Who?").
 Not to say that IQ audiences consist of such types.
 Perish the thought.
 Pete soon rejoined on a permanent basis, only for the band to suffer another blow; old friend and Lens member Les 'Ledge' Marshall, by now their bassist, committed suicide, leaving the distraught band in temporary limbo.
-They decided to soldier on, and found ex-Ark bassist John Jowett, joining Pete, Martin and long-term members Mike Holmes (guitar) and Paul Cook (drums.
-Not that one).
-As an aside, Martin and John also played in Jadis around this time, who are often incorrectly described as an 'IQ offshoot'.
-Formed in the early '80s, Jadis have worked their way through multiple lineups and styles, with IQ members coming and going with some regularity.
+They decided to soldier on and found ex-Ark bassist John Jowitt, joining Pete, Martin and long-term members Mike Holmes (guitar) and Paul Cook (drums.
+Not that one, you eejit).
+As an aside, Martin and John also played in Jadis around this time, often incorrectly described as an 'IQ offshoot'.
+Formed in the early '80s, Jadis have worked their way through multiple lineups and styles, IQ members coming and going with some regularity.

-IQ finally recorded a new album proper, and Ever was released in 1993, crediting Martin with Mellotron, among a bevy of newer instruments, although I'm extremely reliably informed (thanks, Martin) that it is, in fact, sampled, as is the 'Tron on Jadis' More Than Meets the Eye.
-In a sad state of disrepair, Martin's 'Tron was finally sold to Pendragon/Arena/lots of other stuff man Clive Nolan, who won't take it on tour, but at least records with it.
+IQ finally recorded a new album proper and Ever was released in 1993, crediting Martin with Mellotron, among a bevy of newer instruments, although I'm extremely reliably informed (thanks, Martin) that it is, in fact, sampled, as is the Mellotron on Jadis' More Than Meets the Eye.
+In a sad state of disrepair, Martin's Mellotron was finally sold to Pendragon/Arena/lots of other stuff man Clive Nolan, who won't take it on tour, but at least records with it.
 Martin still uses samples of the 8-choir, heard to good effect on the double CD/video set Forever Live (****½), recorded in '93 but not released until '96.
-It must be old, John's still got hair...
-The samples can still be heard, in the background at least, on the following year's spiffing double CD concept album, Subterranea (****½), but they seem to have been quietly retired by 2000's The Seventh House (****).
+Bit of a shock seeing John Jowitt with hair...
+I don't believe the samples are used on the following year's spiffing double CD concept album, Subterranea (****½) and they've definitely been quietly retired by 2000's The Seventh House (****).
 2004's Dark Matter, though, is a full-on '70s-style prog album, complete with (fake) Hammond, Mellotron and Moog.

 samples